 We have a lot of people – like the Emperor – boasting of being able to tolerate everyone from every outgroup they can imagine, loving the outgroup, writing long paeans to how great the outgroup is, staying up at night fretting that somebody else might not like the outgroup enough.

 This is really surprising.
 It’s a total reversal of everything we know about human psychology up to this point.
 No one did any genetic engineering.
 No one passed out weird glowing pills in the public schools.
-And yet suddenly we get an entire group of people who conspicuously promote and defend their outgroups, the outer the better, and simultaneously talk about how flawed their own groups are.
+And yet suddenly we get an entire group of people who conspicuously promote and defend their outgroups, the outer the better.

 What is going on here?